andrew-templeton/vaxxie/README.md

 ### Tips

-If you want to tip me, which is NOT a charitable contribution and just goes right into my pocket, because you think is is cool: [Tip me <3](https://s3.amazonaws.com/tuplecdn/tip-andrew.html)
+If you want to tip me, which is NOT a charitable contribution and just goes right into my pocket, because you think is is cool: [Tip me on paypal](https://vaxxie.me) or [be a Patron](https://www.patreon.com/andrewtempleton?fan_landing=true) <3

 ### Credits